xinying100/Loan_Repayment_Prediction/README.md

 * Install all required dependencies through: ``` !pip install -r "requirements.txt" ```

 ## Introduction
-* This project aims to develop a predictive model to determine the risk of loan repayment.
-* The approach involves extensive data exploration, preprocessing, visualization, and model training using multiple machine learning models.
-The models included in this study are LightGBM, Histogram-based Gradient Boosting, and XGBoost.
-* Finally, a pipeline is built to process new incoming data and predict the risk of loan repayment.
-This ensure the easier integration into a API for real-time prediction.
+  This project focuses on developing a robust predictive model to assess the risk of loan repayment, enabling more informed lending decisions.
+The approach begins with comprehensive data exploration, preprocessing, and visualization to uncover key patterns and optimize data quality.
+Multiple state-of-the-art machine learning models, including LightGBM, Histogram-based Gradient Boosting, and XGBoost, are trained and evaluated to ensure high predictive accuracy and reliability.
+  To streamline deployment, a scalable and efficient pipeline is constructed, allowing seamless integration with an API for real-time risk assessment.
+This enhances automation and decision-making in financial institutions, reducing default rates and improving overall portfolio health.

 ## Implementation Details
 ### 1. Dataset Exploration
 **Objective**: Build a supervised learning model for binary classification.